 Wembanyama’s Spurs dethrone Thunder to reach NBA Finals against Knicks

-Wembanyama scores 22 and grabs 7rebounds as Spurs beat OKC 111-103 to book their first NBA finals appearance since 2014.
+Wembanyama scores 22 and grabs 7rebounds as Spurs beat OKC 111-103 to book their first NBA Finals appearance since 2014.

-The San Antonio Spurs, sparked by superstar Victor Wembanyama, have advanced to the NBA Finals for the first time since 2014 by dethroning defending champions Oklahoma City Thunder 111-103 to book a championship showdown against the New York Knicks.
+The San Antonio Spurs, sparked by superstar Victor Wembanyama, have advanced to the NBA Finals for the first time since 2014 by dethroning the defending champions, the Oklahoma City Thunder, 111-103, to book a championship showdown against the New York Knicks.

 The Spurs captured the best-of-seven Western Conference finals 4-3 on Saturday and reached the NBA Finals, which begin on Wednesday against the Knicks in San Antonio.